alchemyplatform/aa-sdk/site/smart-accounts/signers/guides/eoa.md

 ### JSON RPC

-A JSON RPC based account is one where the key material is not available locally, but on some external client (eg. MetaMask extension or hardware wallet).
+A JSON RPC based account is one where the key material is not available locally, but on some external client (e.g. MetaMask extension or hardware wallet).

 ```ts
 import { createWalletClient, custom } from "viem";